secretstartups/handbook/architecture/workflow/index.html.md

 ---
 layout: markdown_page
-title: "Workflow"
+title: "Evolution Workflow"
 ---

-As engineers at GitLab, we lead the evolution of software, constantly working to find the right balance between reactive work, preventive work, and innovation.
-We strive to determine what work is important and what work is not, leveraging knowledge from those that know the most about GitLab, and empowing people to work on things that prevent a variety of problems from happening and that leverage and make everyone else more productive.
-Experimenting and innovating are core to how we work, and we focus on collaboration, results and iteration to achieve our goals.
+As engineers at GitLab, we lead the **evolution** of software, constantly working to find the right balance between reactive work, preventive work, and innovation.
+We strive to determine what work is important and what work is not, leveraging knowledge from those that know the most about GitLab, and empowing people to work on things that prevent a variety of problems from happening and that make everyone more productive.
+Experimenting and innovating are core to how we work, and **we focus on collaboration, results and iteration** to achieve our goals.

-With growth, however, comes complexity, and an organic approach to our work sometimes requires help to ensure we are mpst effective.
-Help may be in the form of highligting priorities, ensuring alignment across teams, and validating our technical approaches.
-Engineering technical leaders take on the task of helping engineers by enabling them when they feel they need help navigating the organization across team and departamental boundaries, all while ensuring we cover our basis across functional areas.
+With growth, however, comes complexity.
+An organic approach to our work sometimes requires help to ensure we are most effective.
+Help may be in the form of highligting priorities to key decision makers, ensuring organizational alignment across teams and departments, and validating our technical approaches. **Engineering technical leaders take on the task of helping engineers through these challenges** by enabling them when they feel they need help navigating the organization across team and departamental boundaries, all while ensuring we cover our basis across functional areas.
 In order to do so, we have a process to helps us make architectural changes a success.
-The Architecture workflow is intended to provide a channel for influence amplication to drive the solution of complex problems both technically and organizationally.
+The Architecture Evolution workflow is intended to provide a channel for influence amplication to drive the solution of complex problems both technically and organizationally.

+## Workflow: TL;DR

-As an Engineer, you and your manager determine whether to invoke the Architecture workflow.
+As an Engineer, you and your manager determine whether to invoke the Architecture Evolution workflow.
 Most (if not all) work begins with an issue or epic in a project as part of you regular workflow (which we will generally refer to as a **domain issue**).
 These are everyday issues and epics created in their relevant projects.
 Engineers and Managers use a domain issue to scope problems and possibly outline a solution.
-If the domain issue turns out to be complex (in terms of the problem domain or organizational involvement required to solve the problem), Engineers and Managers may decide to invoke the Architecture Workflow.
+If the domain issue turns out to be complex (in terms of the problem domain or organizational involvement required to solve the problem), Engineers and Managers may decide to invoke the Architecture Evolution workflow.

-## Workflow (TL;DR)

 1. Open an **architecture issue** (project TBD), which tracks progress of the workflow itself.
    1. Add a sensible title and a link to the domain issue.
-   1. Assign this issue to an Architecture Evolution Coach (TBD: where is the list of AECs?)
+   1. Assign this issue to an Architecture Evolution Coach (AEC) --(TBD: where is the list of AECs?)
    1. Mention appropriate Domain Experts so that AEC has awareness
    1. Mention relevant Product Management DRI if applicable
 1. The AEC will help with scoping, placement in the roadmap, and organizational amplification by: